RedisLabs/redislabs-docs/content/rdi/reference/cli/redis-di-install.md

   - Usage: `-f
 --file`

-  A scaffold for silent installation
+  Path to a YAML configuration file for silent installation

 - `help`: